 - Cloud Synchronization: How to setup Simple Hub was a major issue for our users, and even when successful could be brittle.
 We are pleased to present this new architecture that is much simpler, faster, and better in every way.
 We now have multiple levels of synchronization resulting in by far the fastest and most reliable synchronization we’ve had.
 This has always been an area of specialization for us, and to be able to eliminate all of the complexity of Simple Hub while retaining the related functionality and improving upon it was a stretch goal that is clearly the highlight of this release.

-- macOS Platform Support: [Updated V6.1 3/5/20] The entire app is being released for macOS 10.15 Catalina.
+- macOS Platform Support: [Updated V6.1 3/5/20] The entire app is now available for macOS 10.15 Catalina!
 Note that Apple has not yet implemented a few features in Catalina.
 Impacted features include: HomeKit, SiriKit, Sharing, Location, and 1Password integration.
 We anticipate Apple adding some of those in the future.
 In most cases, the downside is minimal.
 You can configure Siri Voice on iOS, there is almost no need to configure that on macOS.
 You can share configurations on iOS, and that works with macOS since it’s all cloud-based and Catalina does have Cloud Synchronization.
 Not being able to control HomeKit is a mysterious omission given that Apple felt the Home app was so important that it was part of Mojave, but presumably some technical problem prevented actual HomeKit support for Catalina.
 Despite the ‘Home’ app existing in Catalina, HomeKit itself is completely absent.
 That issue is 100% on Apple’s side and can be flipped on for us in seconds once Apple fixes it.
 Other than those caveats, it is a beautiful platform that we are excited to add.
 For A/V control, the lack of HomeKit is irrelevant so for most users we believe this release should meet their needs.
 Purchasing the base macOS app is separate from the iOS app, but subscriptions are shared.
 Subscriptions can be purchased in either the iOS or macOS app, but the effect of the subscriptions is identical.
 Here is a direct link to the macOS version of the app.
 The new macOS app can serve as a Primary Controller.

 - Apple TV Voice Command Playback: Automate launching apps and many other actions on Apple TV 4 using recorded voice commands.
 Just add the new .VOICE COMMAND and record a command in an Activity to playback when you start an Activity or from a button on your Action Panel.